-There are times when you need to get in to see your therapist or your sponsor.
+There are times when stress will overwhelm you.
+When this happens, make a point to see your therapist or your sponsor.
 Don’t put this off.
-If you are finding it hard to break the stress in your life, sometimes the clarity they can offer can help.
-You can also find this type of support is ideal for stressful situations when you don’t know how to resolve the conflict present.
+If you are finding it hard to break through the stress in your life, your therapist or sponsor can listen, suggest strategies, and provide accountability.

-#9: Know When to Take Yourself Out of the Picture
+#9: Know When to Take Yourself Out of the Situation

 There are stressful situations in everyone’s life, but sometimes the only way to improve this is by removing yourself from the situation.
 If a relationship is always stressful, step away.
-If your work life is just too hard on you, it may be time to turn to a new job.
+If your work life is just too hard on you, it may be time to look for a new job.

 #10: Focus on Your Goals